FineOps Deployment

 finekey/conffinekey.yaml

-The configuration file of newly deployed FineOps.
+It is the configuration file of the newly deployed FineOps.

 finekey.push.yaml

-Used to pull the image of the configuration file.
+It is used to pull the image of the configuration file.

 finekey/resources

-The resource file, whose image is placed in the images folder.
+It is the resource file, whose image is placed in the images folder.

 Configuring the YAML File